 Any patient who has suffered as a result of a breach of the doctor or pharmacist’s duty of care is likely to be eligible to make a claim for compensation.
-Our solicitors will be pleased to review your individual case and offer bespoke advice with regards to your eligibility and the likely outcome and award of your claim.
+A solicitor will be able to review your individual case and offer bespoke advice with regards to your eligibility and the likely outcome and award of your claim.

 How do I make a claim for compensation?

 If you believe that you have been the victim of a prescription error and have suffered further illness, injury or loss as a result, contact a solicitor to discuss initiating a claim for compensation.
 Your solicitor will be responsible for demonstrating that another party is liable for the losses or illness that you are suffering from and the severity of your symptoms.